-I hope this book gives you information and knowledge you can use to build a stronger business.
-I hope it takes some of the frustration out of handling your tax responsibilities as a sole proprietor.
-I hope you find it useful in running your business.
+We hope this book gives you information and knowledge you can use to build a stronger business.
+We hope it takes some of the frustration out of handling your tax responsibilities as a sole proprietor.
+And we hope you find it useful in running your business.